44M Tas: Armament

 Both guns had gun depression and elevation angles of -9° and +20° respectively.

 However, due to material shortage, the third 75 mm gun was never finished by the time the Tas prototypes were destroyed by Allied bombing and the DIMÁVAG factory which produced the gun was later captured by the Soviets.

 The 7.5 cm 43.M tank gun was powerful enough to reliably destroy most Soviet tanks from range such as the T-34, T-34/85, KV-1s and Soviet Tank destroyers, but would likely have struggled against the thick armor of the newest Soviet heavy tank on the front – the IS-2.
 It could still penetrate the lower front plate and the sides of the IS-2 from medium range.
-As for the planned 80 mm tank gun, it would have likely performed better than the 75 mm gun, as the Hungarians wouldn't have bothered trying to make it the main armament of the Tas, if it wouldn't be an improvement over the 75 mm gun.
+As for the planned 80 mm tank gun, it would have likely performed better than the 75 mm gun, as the Hungarians would not have bothered trying to make it the main armament of the Tas, if it would not be an improvement over the 75 mm gun.

-Confusion, Mistakes and the 44M Tas Rohamlöveg (Tas assault gun)
+The secondary armament of the Tas consisted of a coaxial machine gun – an 8 mm Gebauer 1934/40A M. A second machine gun placed in the front of the hull and controlled by the radio operator was also considered, although it is not present on the 1:10 scale mockup photos – this machine gun may have been removed from the design or it may have been added after the 1:10 scale mockup photos were made.

+The 8 mm Gebauer 1934/40A M machine gun (also called 1934/40.M or 34/40M or 34/40A) is a gas-operated Hungarian tank machine gun designed by Ferenc Gebauer.
+It is chambered for 8x56mmR and is belt fed.
+Its muzzle velocity is 730 m/s and its rate of fire is 1000 rounds per minute, although according to a different source these values are 750 m/s and 950 rpm respectively.
+The Tas was able to take 3000 rounds of machine gun ammunition in 100 round belts.
+Reportedly, the unique sound of these Gebauer machine guns brought fear to the Soviet soldiers on the Eastern Front.
+Any captured useable Gebauer machine gun was taken to the USSR by the Red Army.